Sardi's: Resales

+When the owners defaulted again in June 1989, Sardi's filed for bankruptcy, and Vincent Sardi Jr. filed to take back ownership of the restaurant.
+The restaurant temporarily closed in June 1990 and reopened in November 1990 with new staff.
+Vincent Jr. recalled that the restaurant was in poor condition; the ceiling was leaking, and patrons had to use styrofoam cups.
+The restaurant's revenue declined because many of its longtime customers had relocated elsewhere, as well as increased Broadway ticket prices and decreases in the number of active Broadway shows.
+Over the next two years, he spent $500,000 on renovations to entice customers to eat there.
+He restored the restaurant's original design and added a banquet hall on the third floor and a dining space on the fourth floor.
+These renovations increased the restaurant's capacity to 800, including 300 within the first-floor dining room.

 Today

-Sardi's is the birthplace of the Tony Award; after Antoinette Perry's death in 1946, her partner, theatrical producer and director Brock Pemberton, was eating lunch at Sardi's when he came up with the idea of a theater award to be given in Perry's honor.
+In part because of its location in the Theater District, the restaurant is a popular meeting spot among those in the Broadway community.
+Sardi's is the birthplace of the Tony Awards; after Antoinette Perry's death in 1946, her partner, theatrical producer and director Brock Pemberton came up with the idea of a theater award to be given in Perry's honor while eating there.
 For many years Sardi's was the location where Tony Award nominations were announced.
 Vincent Sardi Sr. received a special Tony Award in 1947, the first year of the awards, for "providing a transient home and comfort station for theatre folk at Sardi's for 20 years."
 In 2004, Vincent Sardi Jr. received a Tony Honor for Excellence in the Theatre.
-Sardi's is also the venue for the presentation of the Outer Critics Circle Awards, as well as many other Broadway events, press conferences, and celebrations.
+Sardi's is also the venue for the presentation of the Outer Critics Circle Awards and other Broadway-related events.

 In a 2000 interview, composer Stephen Sondheim cited Sardi's while lamenting the changing climate of New York theater.
 Asked about the Broadway community, Sondheim replied, "There's none whatsoever.
 The writers write one show every two or three years.
 Who congregates at Sardi's?
 What is there to congregate about?
 Shows just sit in theaters and last."
 Sardi's closed temporarily in March 2020 due to the COVID-19 pandemic in New York City, reopening on December 25, 2021.
+Sardi's longtime bartender Joe Petrsoric, who had worked there since 1968, retired in 2023.